Muskogee County District Court 09.13.23

 Dismissals

+JAMESON, Travis Lin.
+Domestic assault and battery by strangulation; domestic assault, battery or assault and battery with a dangerous weapon.
+No complaining witness.

+JONES-WORKINGS, Jaclyn aka JONES, Jaclyn Ann.
+Domestic assault, battery or assault and battery with a dangerous weapon.
+No cooperative victim.

-WARD, Shannon.
-Assault, battery or assault and battery with a dangerous weapon.
-Lack of jurisdiction.
+URBINA, Sonya Lynn.
+Domestic assault, battery or assault and battery with a dangerous weapon.
+Failure of complaining witness to appear.

 Revocation